mitmedialab/tidzam-video/README.md

 - Write log to files
 - Worker can be started with command line, without supervisor
 - Multistreamer must support *on the fly* video changes
+- Ensure frame order in djangotranfer
+- Connect to Chain API